Mandaris-LLC/react-native-navigation-full-circle/docs/styling-the-tab-bar.md

   tabBarButtonColor: '#ffff00', // change the color of the tab icons and text (also unselected)
   tabBarSelectedButtonColor: '#ff9900', // change the color of the selected tab icon and text (only selected)
   tabBarBackgroundColor: '#551A8B' // change the background color of the tab bar
+  tabBarTranslucent: false // change the translucent of the tab bar to false
   tabBarTextFontFamily: 'Avenir-Medium' //change the tab font family }
 ```